 This class is an interactive one.
 Critical to the pedagogy is the active participation of every student.
-The expectation in this class is that if you are using any electronics, including computers, tablets and phones, during class, you are using them in "good faith" to enhance your learning experience in this class and not for any other purpose.
+The expectation in this class is that if you are using any electronics, including computers, tablets, and cell phones or other handheld devices during class, you are using them in "good faith" to enhance your learning experience in this class and not for any other purpose.
 If it turns that your use of personal electronics is interfering with the quality of class, we will need to revisit their use in the classroom.